Chapter 68, Guilty Of The Deadly Sin

 “Sex is God’s special gift of love.
 Sex is necessary for children.
 Lust is necessary for sex.
 Lust is not your sin.”

-How about adultery, I’m guilty as sin.”
+How about adultery, I’m guilty.”

 “Yes, you committed adultery but adultery may not be lust.
 Lust is excessive sexual thoughts and desires.
 Why did you cross Edward’s threshold?
 Was it, excessive thoughts and desires for sex?”